Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Contribution from poles of

-In brief, in this appendix we have shown that the contributions to Eq.~(\ref{eq:appendixsnmdef}) that stem from the poles of the numerator $|\bra{n}\Sigma_{xc}(\omega)-U_{xc}\ket{m}|^2$ generically scale as $\eta^{-1}$ for discrete energies and as $\eta^0$ for continuous energy bands.
+In brief, in this appendix we have shown that the contributions to Eq.~(\ref{eq:appendixsnmdef}) that stem from the poles of the numerator $|\bra{n}\Sigma_{xc}(\omega)-U_{xc}\ket{m}|^2$ generically scale as $\gamma^{-1}$ for any discrete poles and as $\gamma^0$ if there are only continuous bands of poles in the self energy (i.e, branch cuts).